josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 Also, there are some attributes that we computed and added to the dataset, which are 'Distance to University' and 'zip_code', for instances where the address provided in the query did not yield a zip code.
 These were both added using the Google leapis API and the code can be referenced in the get_lat_lon.py and get_zipcode.py files.

-***Execution method:*** To execute the code and get the cleaned result.csv file (the data file that you can use for further analysis), you should run the following codes from the terminal in order:
+***Execution method:*** To execute the code and get the cleaned result.csv file (the data file that you can use for further analysis), you should run the following codes from the terminal in order, remember to update the pip to the latest version to avoid errors, also you could change pip to pip3 in the third line, and python3 to python in the fourth line if you have trouble running the commands below.
+This is due to the difference between our environment.

 ```python